Sage-Bionetworks/schematic/README.md

                        tests/
                        setup/

-Note: The suffix "Reqs" indicates any other files that may be required by the main module.
+Note: The suffix "reqs" indicates any other files that may be required by the main module.

 # Contribution guidelines
 * please consult CONTRIBUTION.md